operator-framework/operator-sdk/website/content/en/docs/kubebuilder/quickstart.md

 ### Adding 3rd Party Resources To Your Operator

+> **// TODO:** Update the `main.go` code in these sections to use the `init()` func to register the scheme instead of doing it in `main()`.

 The operator's Manager supports the core Kubernetes resource types as found in the client-go [scheme][scheme_package] package and will also register the schemes of all custom resource types defined in your project.

-// TODO: Update for

 ```Go
 import (